PhoenixPlexCode/PhoenixAdult.bundle/README.md

 - GloryholeSecrets only searches by their video title, and their title is very structured and limited.
 Best to just search for girl's first name only e.g. "GloryholeSecrets - Rachele"

 ## Change Log/Updates
+- 2019-01-14 6:30PM CST - Fixed a bug in 2-digit year date matching that was truncating part of the search title, fixed a bug in NaughtyAmerica result URLs that prevented metadata, fixed a bug in Blacked's new beta.blacked.com DOM
 - 2019-01-14 10:00AM CST - Consolidated/added all Gamma Enterprises sites into a single file: networkGammaEnt.py
 - 2019-01-10 10:45AM CST - Consolidated TrueAnal/Swallowed/Nympho into a single file: networkSteppedUp.py
 - 2019-01-09 11:45AM CST - Added Full Porn Network (Analized, James Deen, Twisted Visual, Only Prince, Bad Daddy POV, POV Perverts, Pervert Gallery, DTF Sluts)